drug-design/course/docs/chapters/adme-properties.md

 ### Properties of Drugs that Influence Absorption
 *[nce]: New Chemical Entity: a compound not previously described.

-The rate and extent of absorption of orally administered drugs is influenced by many factors.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/properties-drugs-that-influence-absorption-4572cd81'><i class='fa fa-play' aria-hidden='true'></i></button>The rate and extent of absorption of orally administered drugs is influenced by many factors.
 These include physiological parameters, formulation, and the intrinsic physico-chemical properties of the drug's active ingredient.
 The physico-chemical properties that influence the bioavailability of the drug are discussed on the following pages.
 *[bioavailability]: The percentage of drug that is detected in the systemic circulation after its administration.
 *[nce]: New Chemical Entity: a compound not previously described.